schmalzl/clink/README.md

 [![License - MIT](https://img.shields.io/badge/License-MIT-D1682C?style=for-the-badge)](https://choosealicense.com/licenses/mit/)
 ![Open Source](https://img.shields.io/badge/Open_Source-23A15C?style=for-the-badge)

 <sub> This project is actively developed and support from the community is much appreciated.
-You can share your recommendations, issues and ideas in GitHub's Issue Tab.
-You can also check me out on YouTube, where I share the journey of clink.</sub>
+You can share your recommendations, issues and ideas in GitHub's Issue Tab.<br>You can also check me out on YouTube, where I share the journey of clink.</sub>

 |[Overview](#overview) - [How it works](#how-it-works) - [Installation](#installation) - [Getting Started](#getting-started) - [Demo](#demo)|
 :----------------------------------------------------------: |